 Why would you gaze on the Shulammite as on the dance of Mahanaim?
 (Song of Solomon 6:13)

 Mahanaim means two camps or two armies.
 It refers to the army of angels and the army of victorious saints.
-When we live victoriously in Christ we are part of an immortal dance—the victors dancing with the angels.
-Such is the rest of God.
+When we live victoriously in Christ, we are part of an immortal dance—the victors dancing with the angels.
+This is the rest of God.

 Listen, I tell you a mystery: We will not all sleep, but we will all be changed—in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.
 (I Corinthians 15:51,52)

 Those who have returned with the Lord will be raised imperishable, that is, to immortality.
 At the same time, we who are alive on the earth will be changed.
 Our mortal body will be transformed by the Spirit of God, thus becoming immortal.

 The title of this essay is “Pursuing Immortality.”
 This is what the Apostle Paul was pursuing.
 Philippians chapter three shows us to what length the apostle was going that he might attain to immortality.
 Paul was counting all else in the world as futile and of little worth that he might attain to this resurrection of the Royal Priests, with the accompanying immortality.